bitsy-lang/bitsy/docs/source/nettle/index.rst

 The undefined value is written `XXX`.

 Any operation involving `XXX` will result in `XXX`.
-This includes `if` statements when the condition or any branch is `XXX`.
+This includes `if` expressions when the condition or any branch is `XXX`.

 Ports
 -----
 Ports allow a module to communicate with its parent.
 Values for the top-level input ports must be provided by the testbench during simulation.

-Ports may also appear in ext modules and must match the portlist for the implementation.
+Ports may also appear in external modules and must match the portlist for the implementation.

-Only `outgoing` ports in current module or `incoming` ports of a submodule may be the target of a `wire` statement.
+Only `outgoing` ports in current module or `incoming` ports of a submodule may be the target of a wire statement.
 This is reversed for reference expressions: only `outgoing` ports of a submodule or `incoming` ports of the current module may be referenced.